April 1, 2024

 Introduction

-Dendritic cells (DCs) are antigen-presenting cells which function as the control center of immune responses.
+Dendritic cells (DCs) are antigen-presenting cells that function as the control center of immune responses.
 When infected with Toxoplasma gondii, or other intracellular pathogens, dendritic cells type-1 (DC1) turn on the host defense programs that allow them to prime adaptive immune T-cells to fight the infection.
-It has been previously shown that expression profiles of mRNAs responsible for activation of infected DC1s are established early on during differentiation through extensive chromatin remodeling and activation Kurotaki et al, PNAS, 119 (34) e2207009119, 2022 .
-However, many details of how functional landscape of DC1 is established and regulated remain unknown.
+It has been previously shown that expression profiles of mRNAs responsible for activation of infected DC1s are established early on during differentiation through extensive chromatin remodeling and activation Kurotaki et al, PNAS, 119 (34) e2207009119, 2022.
+However, many details of how the functional landscape of DC1 is established and regulated remain unknown.

-Concurrent recent reports have suggested involvement of long noncoding RNAs (lncRNAs) in the regulation of the pathogenic infections; reviewed in Front Cell Infect Microbiol., 13, 1160198, 2023 .
-Nonetheless, it remains unknown how majority lncRNAs regulate responses to infection.
+Concurrent recent reports have suggested the involvement of long noncoding RNAs (lncRNAs) in the regulation of pathogenic infections; reviewed in Front Cell Infect Microbiol., 13, 1160198, 2023.
+Nonetheless, it remains unknown how the majority of lncRNAs regulate responses to infection.

 Fig: Chromatin structure re-arrangement and activation at gene loci related to host defense occur progressively during various stages of DC1 development (Kurotaki et. al., 2022)